 Are cream puffs hard to make?

-Plus, cream puffs can be found in the freezer aisle at some stores, fully baked, filled, and frozen.
-I think a lot of times folks see certain treats premade in the freezer or cold case (like pie crust, quiche, and whipped cream) and assume this means they're too time-consuming or tricky to make from scratch.
-The truth is, cream puffs are easier to make than you think.
+Also contributing to this assumption is the fact that there are a few brands of cream puffs sold in the freezer aisle at stores, fully baked, filled, and frozen.
+I think a lot of times, when folks see certain treats premade in the freezer or cold case (like pie crust, quiche, and whipped cream), they assume this means the treats are too time-consuming or tricky to make from scratch.

-The unique thing about this pastry is that it's made on the stovetop.
-Butter, simmering water, and flour are stirred together in a saucepan until they look like mashed potatoes.
-This dough goes into a mixer where it's combined with eggs.
-It's then spooned or piped onto a baking sheet and baked until puffed and crisp.
-That's not too hard at all!
+What's unique about choux pastry is that it's started on the stovetop.
+Butter, simmering water, and flour are stirred together in a saucepan until they transform into a dough that looks like mashed potatoes.
+This dough then goes into a mixer where it's combined with eggs.

 Make Cream Puffs with Lemon choux cream for your next brunch or wedding shower, or as a decadent little treat to enjoy at home.